stiglers-eponym/BeamerPresenter/README.md

 This software uses the Qt framework and the PDF engines MuPDF and/or poppler.

+**Note**: the relatively stable version 0.1.x can be found in [this branch](https://github.com/stiglers-eponym/BeamerPresenter/tree/0.1.x) and in the [releases](https://github.com/stiglers-eponym/BeamerPresenter/releases).
+This new version 0.2.x is not stable yet.

 ## Features
 * modular user interface (new in 0.2.x)
 * render slides to compressed cache for fast response